rapidfish/personnummer/README.md

 # Java API to handle Swedish Personnummer

-## Java classes to Verify, Extract, Analyze and more...
+## Java classes to verify, extract, analyze and more...

 This project contains Java classes to process Swedish Personnummer, including Samordningsnummer and Organisationsnummer.